-The impact under CEQA would be significant for all alternatives when combined with the operational train noise impacts that exceed FRA criteria.
-Under Alternative 4, the combined train and traction power paralleling station operations would generate severe noise impacts at 30 apartment residences in San Jose.
-The highest impacts would occur under Alternative 4, followed by Alternative 3 and then Alternative 1, with Alternative 2 having the fewest impacts.
+The impact under CEQA would be significant for Alternative 4 and less than significant for Alternatives 1, 2, and 3 when combined with the operational train noise impacts that exceed FRA criteria.
+Under Alternative 4, the combined train and traction power paralleling station operations would generate severe noise impacts at 30 apartment residences in San Jose; moderate noise impacts only would occur under Alternatives 1, 2, and 3.
+The highest impacts would occur under Alternative 4, followed by Alternative 1 and 3, and with Alternative 2 having the fewest impacts.
 The difference in substation noise impacts between the project alternatives is predominantly the result of the placement of switching station or paralleling station sites near sensitive receptors; the Alternative 4 San Jose traction power paralleling station would be directly adjacent to a large multifamily apartment building.
 Mitigation to address this impact is identified in Section 3.4.9, CEQA Significance Conclusions.
 Section 3.4.7, Mitigation Measures, describes the mitigation in detail.